 Check out our handy How-to guide to get started.

-- How do recent events effect the delivery/return or repair of my device or accessory?
+- How is the delivery/return or repair of my device or accessory affected?

 Thankfully, many parts of our business are still running as usual.
 So most deliveries, returns and repairs will still happen in the normal timeframe.
 If this changes, we’ll let you know.